Niyiojeyinka/Niyiojeyinka/README.md

 - 📫 How to reach me: olaniyiojeyinka@gmail.com

-- 😄 Pronouns: He/Him/Wos
+* 😄 Pronouns: He/Him/Wos

-* 😍 PHP JAVASCRIPT CODEIGNITER LARAVEL NODE
+- 😍 PHP JAVASCRIPT CODEIGNITER LARAVEL NODE
   EXPRESSJS REACTJS REDUX VUEJS VUEX REACTNATIVE.

+* 😍 Am contract development work
+  (NB : Please only contact me when you are ready,as i may be busy and wouldn't like wasting time sending email to & fro with no result. )
+  Don't know if you should contact me through the Email?
+You shoul if:

+  1. You have a gig/opportunity for me that you are READY & not just ghosting away after long conversation.
+  2. You have issue with any of my public repo that you will like me to attend to.

+  Thank you for understanding

 ## My Recent Articles